Essential Oils For Cold Care And A Strong Immune System

 According to Dr. Kurt Schnaubelt, one of America's leading medical aromatherapists, "Niaouli oil is as complex in its composition as it is in it's uses...One of the fastest-acting and most effective applications of Niaouli is to apply anywhere between 5 and 20 drops to the whole body during the morning shower.

-This procedure will become entirely holistic if a loofah glove is used and the oil is worked into the skin along the energy meridians.
-This application...is especially recommended in the flu season, as it stimulates the defense mechanisms of the body."
-Niaouli would also be appropriate for diffuser use similar to the Eucalyptus varieties.
+This procedure is all the more powerful if a loofah glove is used and the oil is worked into the skin along the energy meridians.
+This application is especially recommended during the flu season, as it stimulates the defense mechanisms of the body."
+Niaouli would also be appropriate for diffuser use.

 Once a bacteria or viral infection has set it, treating it with essential oils can be a little more complex.
 The difficulty lies in finding the proper oil for one's particular illness, as some oils are excellent against certain microbial strains, though these same oils may not be the right choice in other instances.

-Prevention with immune stimulant oils as above is best; however, at the very first signs, application of 10-20 drops to the skin of both Eucalyptus Radiata and Bay Laurel essential oils to the skin in the steam of a shower (so that the skin is more porous) is called for.
+Prevention with immune stimulant oils as above is best.
+However, at the very first signs, application of 10-20 drops of both Eucalyptus Radiata and Bay Laurel essential oils to the skin in the steam of a shower (so that the skin is more porous) is useful.

 Eucalyptus can be applied to the chest and back, whereas Bay Laurel should be applied directly to the lymph nodes to support the immune response.
-The vast majority of individuals will have no sensitivity response to such application - if, however, any skin irritation is noted, apply diluted to 5% in a carrier oil such as olive oil hazelnut oils.
+The vast majority of individuals will have no sensitivity response to such application - if, however, any skin irritation is noted, apply diluted to 5% in a carrier oil such as olive or hazelnut oil.

-Green Myrtle can be used in cases of bronchial infection where Eucalyptus may be found to strong an aroma.
+Green Myrtle can be used in case of bronchial infection where Eucalyptus may be found too strong an aroma.
 Ravensara used in the same manner is called for in cases of colds and flu - it can be a stronger antiviral than the above mentioned oils, and has a pleasing aroma.

 Also, one drop of Bay Laurel can be taken internally at the onset of a sore throat, as it directly supports the lymph system in the area.

 When choosing your own self-healing methods as part of your overal natural health and wellness program, it is important to choose the proper modality for each situation.
-Conventional medicine has it's place, and should absolutely be employed when it will provide the best results.
+Conventional medicine has it's place, and should not be dissmissed.

 When it comes to common colds, the results have not been so dramatic.
-Alternative therapies have offered a reasonable solution, and can be effective if used wisely and with discretion.
-There are many helpful texts available for the use of essential oils as medicines - Advanced Aromatherapy and Medical Aromatherapy, both by Dr. Kurt Schnaubelt, are excellent sources for the intermediate to advanced practitioner.
+Alternative therapies have offered a reasonable solution, and can be effective if used wisely.
+Always seek the advice of a qualified aromatherapist.
+There are additionally many helpful texts available for the use of essential oils as medicines - Advanced Aromatherapy and Medical Aromatherapy, both by Dr. Kurt Schnaubelt, are excellent sources for the intermediate to advanced practitioner.